This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Toxicity

 May contain manganese and other impurities.
 The Artist's Guide to Health and Safety has more information about health issues associated with Iron and Manganese, and if there are other impurities the relevant sections need to be consulted.
 Her updated work can be found through her site.
+It is possible that the hazard of free silica could be present so to rule this out please check with the supplier.
 Treat all pigments and paints with studio safety protocols.

 Dry Time